BiPwL/minikube-practice/README.md

 # minikube-practice

-This is my minicube practice repository.
+This is my minikube practice repository.
 Here I poke it and do all sorts of funny things.
 If you are interested, you can take a look